Critmancer/cyfrin-first-flights/Aptos Pizza Drop/Findings/IncorrectCalculationOfDistributedAPT.md

 When a user signs up, they are allowed to claim `PizzaDrop`.
 Claiming `PizzaDrop` will provide them a random amount of APT between 100 to 500 as per the documentation.

-APT is expressed as Octas on Aptos.
-1 APT = 100,000,000 Octas.
+Aptos transfers in units called octas.
+1 APT = 100,000,000 octas (8 decimals).
+When transacting on Aptos outside of normal UIs, you must pass the amount in Octas.

 In the `pizza_drop::get_random_slice` function, the calculation for the `random_amount` incorrectly assumes the number calculated will be expressed as APT, when its established above that APT is expressed as Octas on Aptos.
 If we focus on the following 3 lines here